anderskm/gputil/README.md

 # GPUtil
 `GPUtil` is a Python module for getting the GPU status from NVIDA GPUs using `nvidia-smi`.
 `GPUtil` locates all GPUs on the computer, determines their availablity and returns a ordered list of available GPUs.
-Availablity is based opun the current memory consumption and load of each GPU.
+Availablity is based upon the current memory consumption and load of each GPU.
 The module is written with GPU selection for Deep Learning in mind, but it is not task/library specific and it can be applied to any task, where it may be useful to identify available GPUs.

 **Table of Contents**